-Virtual orientation and registration
+Virtual registration & networking

 Director, Division of Gynecologic Oncology, McGill University Health Centre